Jurnal Ilmu Manajemen

 Abstract

 Sustainable economic development in Southeast Asia remains a central theme in regional policy debates, particularly regarding the efficiency of factor accumulation.
-This study empirically investigates the dynamic relationship between physical capital, human capital, labor force, and economic growth in six ASEAN countries (Indonesia, Vietnam, the Philippines, Cambodia, Laos, and Myanmar).
-Using a Two-Step System Generalized Method of Moments (GMM) approach for the period 2017–2023, the study overcomes potential endogeneity issues and captures the path-dependent nature of regional growth.
+This study empirically investigates the dynamic relationships among physical capital, human capital, the labor force, and economic growth across six ASEAN countries (Indonesia, Vietnam, the Philippines, Cambodia, Laos, and Myanmar).
+Using a Two-Step System Generalized Method of Moments (GMM) approach for the period 2017–2023, the study addresses potential endogeneity issues and captures the path-dependent nature of regional growth.
 Empirical results demonstrate a high degree of growth persistence, with the lagged GDP coefficient indicating a strong momentum effect.
-Physical capital is found to be the primary and most significant driver of economic expansion, validating the importance of sustained infrastructure investment.
+Physical capital is found to be the primary driver of economic expansion, validating the importance of sustained infrastructure investment.
 In contrast, human capital and labor force participation do not have a statistically significant impact on GDP, highlighting the profound "education-growth puzzle" and potential skills mismatch in the region.
-These findings suggest that despite ASEAN's growth being underpinned by a capital-intensive strategy, the region faces structural challenges in transforming human capital expansion into tangible productivity.
-Policy recommendations emphasize the need for a shift from quantity-based to quality-based education, as well as better alignment between academic curricula and industry demand to ensure inclusive and productivity-based growth in line with SDGs 4, 8, and 9.
+These findings suggest that, despite ASEAN's growth being underpinned by a capital-intensive strategy, the region faces structural challenges in translating human capital expansion into tangible productivity gains.
+Policy recommendations emphasize the need to shift from quantity-based to quality-based education, as well as to better align academic curricula with industry demand, to ensure inclusive, productivity-based growth in line with SDGs 4, 8, and 9.

 Copyrights © 2026